Neotys-Labs/Script-Converter/README.md

 ## Logs

 During the LoadRunner Scripts conversion, the tool created two log files in the NeoLoad project folder:
 * **migration_logs/migration.log**: This file contains the migration results.
-It contains for example the information of all element either partially supported or not supported.
+It contains for example the information of all elements either partially supported or not supported.
 * **migration_logs/debug.log**: This file contains the debug results.
 It contains for example the stacktrace of any error encountered.

 ## Feedbacks and bugs